Did you know that Thirlestane Castle is one of the seven ‘Great Houses of Scotland’ and it's fascinating story begins in the 13th century?

-Thirlestane Castle nestles in the hills of the beautiful Scottish Borders just one hour south of Edinburgh.
+Thirlestane Castle nestles in the hills of the beautiful Scottish Borders just 35 minutes south of Edinburgh.

 There are so many fascinating things to see in this splendid building.
-Exquisite 17th century plasterwork ceilings, fine furnishings, pictures, Maitland family treasures, historic toys and a country life exhibition.
+Exquisite 17th century plasterwork ceilings, fine furnishings, pictures, Maitland family treasures and historic toys.

-In the Dining Room you will find a large collection of family portraits, and the kids will love the old family nurseries which are home to many Edwardian, Victorian and Georgian toys.
+In the State Dining Room you will find a large collection of family portraits, and the children will love the old family nurseries which are home to many Edwardian, Victorian and Georgian toys.

 Bonnie Prince Charlie stayed at the castle in 1745, after the victory at the Battle of Prestonpans, and you can admire the room he stayed in for yourself.

 Facilities include free parking for castle visitors, a woodland walk and a gift shop.
-Coffees, light lunches and teas are served in the Old Servants Hall.
+Coffees, light lunches and teas are served in the Tea Room.

 Thirlestane Castle is also a stunning events venue and is a perfect fairytale castle for exclusive use weddings.
 Find out more on the Thirlestane Castle website.

 See the latest TripAdvisor reviews and submit your comments on the Thirlestane Castle TripAdvisor page.